Trusted South Carolina Drug Trafficking Defense Attorney Fights Serious Charges

-Drug trafficking generally includes the crime of possession and intent to distribute a large amount of a controlled substance.
-It is the most severe drug crime and carries severe penalties.
-The amount required to qualify as trafficking varies depending on the controlled substance in question:
+Drug trafficking charges in state court generally include the crime of possession and intent to distribute a large amount of a controlled substance.
+It is the most serious drug crime and therefore carries severe penalties at sentencing.
+The amount of a drug required to qualify as trafficking depends on the controlled substance in question:

 - Ten pounds of more of marijuana

 - Ten grams or more of cocaine or any cocaine mixture